monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 - Memory speed and timing capabilities.
 - Storage interface options.
 - CPU power limits.
-- Available PCIe lanes.

 ## Handling Different Variants of the Same Model
 When submitting different variants of the same model:
 - **Use the parent ID with a descriptor**: If adding a variant of an existing model, use the parent ID followed by a hyphen and the differentiating feature:
-   - Example: For a Minisforum HX90 with a Ryzen 5950X: `minisforum-hx90-5950x`.
+   - Example: For a Minisforum HX90 with a Ryzen 5950X: `hx90-5950x`.
-   - Example: For an Intel NUC with a different CPU: `intel-nuc12-i7`.
+   - Example: For an Intel NUC with a different CPU: `nuc12-i7`.
-- **For Barebones/DIY versions**: Append `-diy` to indicate a configurable version:
+- **For Barebones/DIY versions**:
+   - Append `-diy` to indicate a configurable version: Example: `deskmini-b660-diy`.
-   - Example: `asrock-deskmini-b660-diy`.
-- **For DIY systems**, mark the CPU-specific fields as "DIY" or specify the range of supported processors.
+   - Mark the CPU-specific fields as "DIY" or specify the range of supported processors.
 A DIY system in this context is a system that allows you to add/remove/change the CPU.

 ## Contributing a New Device via GitHub Issues (Recommended)
+> [!TIP]
+> Using the GitHub Issue template is the easiest way to contribute, as automation handles the YAML creation and initial validation.

 1. **Create a new issue** using the [New Device](https://github.com/monstermuffin/awesome-mini-pc/issues/new?template=1-new-machine.yml) template.
 2. **Fill out the form** with as much accurate information as possible.
 More about this is below.
 3. **Submit the issue**.